-1. Presentation of the main terms and conditions of the Offer1 1.1 Description of the Offer1 1.2 Context of the Offer 1.2.1 History of the shareholding of the Offeror in the Company 1.2.2 Company's shares and voting rights allocation 1.3 Main terms and conditions of the Offer4 1.3.1 Terms of the Offer 1.3.2 Number and type of the securities covered by the Offer 1.3.3 Conditions of the Offer 2.
-Reas oned opinion of the Supervisory Board regarding the Offer6 3.
-Repo rt of the independent expert regarding the Offer11 4.
-Inten tions of the members of the Supervisory Board11 5.
-Inten tions of the Company regarding Treasury Shares11 6.
-Agre ements that may have an impact on the assessment of the Offer or its outcome12 7.
-Information relating the Company that may have an impact in the event of a tender offer 7.1 Company's share capital structure and ownership12 7.2 Restrictions to the exercise of voting rights and transfers provided for Articles of Association of the Company and provisions of agree notified to the Company pursuant to Article L. 233-11 of the Commercial Code 7.2.1 Disclosure obligation in the event of crossing the thresholds set forth in the Articles of Association 7.2.2 No double voting right 7.3 Direct or indirect interests in the Company's share capital that the Company is aware of pursuant to Articles L. 233-7 and L. 233-12 of the French Commercial Code 7.4 List of holders of any securities carrying special control rights and description of such rights 7.5 Control mechanisms provided for in an eventual employee participation scheme
+1. Prese ntation of the main terms and conditions of the Offer 1.1 Description of the Offer 1.2 Context of the Offer 1.2.1 History of the shareholding of the Offeror in the Company 1.2.2 Company's shares and voting rights allocation 1.3 Main terms and conditions of the Offer 1.3.1 Terms of the Offer 1.3.2 Number and type of the securities covered by the Offer 1.3.3 Conditions of the Offer 2.
+Rease ned opinion of the Supervisory Board regarding the Offer 3. er fairness opinion of the independent expert regarding the Offer and the ze-Out11 4.
+Inten tions of the members of the Supervisory Board12 5.
+Inten tions of the Company regarding Treasury Shares12 6.
+Agre ments that may have an impact on the assessment of the Offer or its outcome 7. nation relating the Company that may have an impact in the event of a tender 7.1 Company's share capital structure and ownership12 7.2 Restrictions to the exercise of voting rights and transfers provided for in the Articles of Association of the Company and provisions of agreements notified to the Company pursuant to Article L. 233-11 of the French Commercial Code 7.2.1 Disclosure obligation in the event of crossing the thresholds set forth in the Articles of Association 7.2.2 No double voting right 7.3 Direct or indirect interests in the Company's share capital that the Company is aware of pursuant to Articles L. 233-7 and L. 233-12 of the French Commercial Code 7.4 List of holders of any securities carrying special control rights and description of such rights

-7.6 Agreements between shareholders known to the Company and that may entail restrictions on share transfers and on the exercise of voting rights16 7.7 Rules applicable to the appointment and replacement of the members of the Board of Management as well as to the amendment of the Articles of Association of the Company 7.7.1 Rules applicable to the appointment and replacement of the members of the Board of Management 16 7.7.2 Rules applicable to the amendment of the Articles of Association of the Company 17 7.8 s of the Board of Management, relating in particular to the issuance purchase of shares 17 7.9 0 nents entered into by the Company that shall be amended or ated in the event of a change of control of the Company 20 7.10 the Bo nents providing for the payment of compensation to the members of ard of Management or to employees if they resign or are dismissed t cause or if their term or employment ceases due to a tender offer 21 8. elating to the legal, financial and accounting characteristics of the 21 9.
-Perso n respons sible for the Response Offer Document 22 Anne x Report t of the ir ndependent expert regarding the Offer 23
+7.5 Control mechanisms provided for in an eventual employee participation scheme 15 7.6 Agreements between shareholders known to the Company and that may entail restrictions on share transfers and on the exercise of voting rights 16 7.7 Rules applicable to the appointment and replacement of the members of the Board of Management as well as to the amendment of the Articles of Association of the Company 16 7.7.1 Rules applicable to the appointment and replacement of the members of the Board of Management 16 7.7.2 Rules applicable to the amendment of the Articles of Association of the Company 16 7.8 Powers of the Board of Management, relating in particular to the issuance and repurchase of shares 17 7.9 Agreements entered into by the Company that shall be amended or terminated in the event of a change of control of the Company 20 7.10 Agreements providing for the payment of compensation to the members of the Board of Management or to employees if they resign or are dismissed without cause or if their term or employment ceases due to a tender offer 21 nation relating to the legal, financial and accounting characteristics of the any 21 Perso n responsible for the Draft Response Offer Document 22